Ethan826/ethankent-dot-dev/content/posts/priors.md

 My strong prior is that it is an extremely common error to use `=` instead of `==` in a conditional.
-Another (albeit weaker) prior is that code will generally separate distinct kinds of operations—avoiding things like assignment within control flow.^[That is, unless language constructs exist to do exactly that, as in `match` and `if let` statements in some languages.]
+Another (albeit weaker) prior is that code will generally separate distinct kinds of operations—avoiding things like assignment within control flow.[^match] Here, things run so strongly against my priors that I may not even see what's going on: my eyes don't see that single equals sign the first time around.

-Here, things run so strongly against my priors that I may not even see what's going on: my eyes don't see that single equals sign the first time around.
+[^match]: That is, unless language constructs exist to do exactly that, as in `match` and `if let` statements in some languages.

 <center>❧&nbsp;❧&nbsp;❧</center>